 As part of their growth, the company seeks its first toxicologist, the person who will manage safety assessment of R&D compounds in the company’s discovery and development pipeline.
 The person will report to the company’s VP of Operations.

 Knowledge in the use of in-silico and computational tools for predictive safety screening is desired.
-Experience with the regulatory requirements for human and environmental toxicology under EPA-OPP guidelines is preferred.
+Experience with regulatory requirements for human and environmental toxicology is preferred.